 I help people get “unstuck” and re-connect with what matters most to them.
 I guide individuals through crisis to better understand the hidden messages in their pain and discontent.
 As well as help them find inner strengths formerly hidden or forgotten.

 The bulk of my work is traditional therapy.
 Additionally I offer a unique approach called Embodied Psychotherapy.
-This style is inspired by Eastern philosophy and incorporates Yin Yoga.
-Yin is different in that it is slow, steady and stationary.
-It can be an adjunct to therapy or your primary route for growth and transformation.
+This style is inspired by Eastern philosophy.
+It is a powerful adjunct to therapy, growth and transformation.

 Psychodynamic therapy uncovers the patterns driving our behavior.
 Its goal is to understand how behavior and mood are influenced by thoughts and feelings.
 We do this by increasing awareness and exploring the past with compassion and clarity.